YINI-lang/YINI-spec/README.md

   * Numeric notations with base and exponent support.
 - ✔️ **Human readability first** — prioritizes clarity over cleverness — yet machine-friendly.

-### Also Features
+### Additional Features
 Definitions for rules in strict-mode (lenient is default).
 - Formal grammar for reliable parsing.
 - **Strict and lenient parsing modes** — suitable for both tooling and hand-edited configs.
-- Explicit string quoting — no ambigioty over strings.
+- Explicit string quoting — no ambiguity over strings.
 - **Optional document terminator** `/END` for clear file boundaries and parser certainty in **strict-mode**.
-- **Enhanced robustness** in strict-mode — if you cut a YINI file into two halves, both halves will be render invalid by the rules.
+- **Enhanced robustness** in strict-mode — if you cut a YINI file into two halves, both halves will be rendered invalid by the rules.

  ---